listplot3d/visbrain/README.rst

-This is a fork of Visbrain with important modifications to the Sleep GUI making it suitable (great?) for scoring animal data, while Sleep was originally designed for human scoring.
+This is the fork of a fork of Visbrain.

+The first focus lies on visbrain.sleep.
+The original sleep moducal was design for AASM style sleep scoring.
+The first fork adapted this module for animal research.
+This for should adapt Sleep for SOP sleep scoring in humans, while benefitting of the continued improvements of the first fork.

-In particular, the following features were added:
+The first fork added in particular, added the following features:

 * Dissociation of 'display window' and 'scoring window', allowing one to score in short epochs while still visualizing data around the scoring window, as in standard in animal scoring.
 In "locked" mode, the scoring and display window are identical (as is standard for human scoring)